-Gmail offers an easy mail forwarding option that lets you auto-forward incoming messages to another email address.
-You define a rule (or filter) and any incoming mail that matches your filter is automatically forwarded to another email address.
+Gmail includes an easy-to-use mail forwarding option that you can use to auto-forward incoming messages from Gmail to another email address.
+You define a rule (or filter) and any incoming mail that matches that filter is automatically forwarded to another email address.

-- You cannot auto-forward old emails.
-For instance, if you have a bunch of old emails that you would like to send to your EverNote account for archiving, you’ll have to manually forward them one-by-one as auto-forward only works for new incoming messages.
+- You cannot auto-forward your old email messages.
+For instance, if you have a bunch of old emails that you would like to send to your Evernote account for archiving, you’ll have to manually forward them one-by-one as auto-forward only works for new & incoming messages.

-- You cannot auto-forward to a non-verified email address.
-When you set up auto-forward in Gmail, it sends a verification message to the other email address before you can forward messages to that account.
-You thus cannot setup a rule to auto-forward message to an email address that you do not own.
+- You cannot auto-forward mails to a non-verified email address.
+When you set up auto-forward in Gmail, it sends a verification mail to the other email address and you can only forward messages to that account after clicking verification link.
+You thus cannot setup a rule in Gmail to auto-forward messages to an email address that you do not own.

-If you would like to auto-forward Gmail messages (including the older emails) to any another email address in bulk, Google Docs with a simple Google Script can help you overcome that limitation very easily.
+If you would like to auto-forward your Gmail messages, including the older emails, to any another email address without verification, Google Script can help.

 The idea is simple.
-We will set up a Google Script with will monitor one or more labels in our our Gmail Inbox (this list is configurable) and as soon as it finds an email message, it will auto-forward the mail to a designated email address.
-You just have to set the script once and it then runs in the background automatically.
+You set up a Google Script that will monitor messages inside one or more labels in Gmail and as soon as it finds an email message, it will auto-forward that mail to another email address.
+You only need to configure the script once and it then runs in the background automatically.

-- Create a copy of this Google Sheet in your Google Docs and fill the columns A and B (see screenshot).
-You should put valid Gmail Label Names in column A and the corresponding auto-forward email address in column B.
+- Create a copy of this Google Sheet in your Google Drive and fill-in the columns A and B. You should put valid Gmail Labels in column A and the corresponding auto-forward email addresses in column B.

-- From the Gmail Forward menu in the Google Sheet, choose Initialize and grant the script access to your Gmail account.
+- From the Gmail Forward menu in the Google Sheet, choose Initialize and allow the script to access your Gmail account.

-- Go to Gmail Forward – Start to actually launch the auto-forward script.
-You can close your Google Docs sheet and it will magically auto-forward your Gmail messages that are in particular labels.
+- Go to Gmail Forward menu again and choose the Start option to start the auto-forward script.
+You can now close your Google sheet and it will magically auto-forward your Gmail messages that are found inside those folders (or labels).

-Once a message has been forwarded, a new label called forwarded will be applied to the Gmail thread to indicate that the message has been processed by the auto-forward script.
+Once a message has been forwarded, a new label called forwarded is applied to the Gmail thread to indicate that the message has been processed by the auto-forward script.

-Also, if you ever wish to disable the forwarding script, open your Google Sheet and choose Uninstall from the Gmail Forward menu.
+Also, if you wish to disable auto-forwarding anytime later, open the same Google Sheet in your Google Drive and choose Uninstall from the Gmail Forward menu. ↓